-From examining pet behaviour to getting paid to taste food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.
+From examining pet behaviour to tasting food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.

-Doulas usually work at one of two different ends of the spectrum of life – with people who are pregnant, labouring or with a new baby, or those who are coming to the end of their life.
+Doulas usually work at one of two different ends of the spectrum of life – with people who are pregnant, labouring, or with a new baby or those coming to the end of their life.

-While the day-to-day experience of being a doula can vary significantly based on where you decide to focus, both life stages are emotional and daunting times in people’s lives, and having someone there to offer practical assistance can make a huge difference.
+While the day-to-day experience of being a doula can vary significantly based on where you decide to focus, both life stages are emotional and daunting times.
+Having someone there to offer practical assistance can make a huge difference.

 Your job will essentially be to make someone feel safe and supported – whether that means holding a labouring woman’s hand, helping around the house with the cooking and cleaning, offering supportive words, or engaging in someone’s favourite hobby with them as they make the most of their last few months of life.

-If you’re someone who has a lot of compassion and empathy, and enjoys acting as a rock for others, then a career as a Doula could be ideal for you.
+If you’re someone with a lot of compassion and empathy who enjoys acting as a rock for others, a career as a doula could be ideal for you.

-You don’t need any formal academic qualifications to get started, but there are training courses available that’ll teach you everything you need to know about supporting people during such sensitive and critical times of their life.
+You don’t need any formal academic qualifications to get started.
+However, there are training courses available that’ll teach you everything you need to know about supporting people during such sensitive and critical times in their lives.

-Doulas tend to be self-employed and offer services to people in their local area, charging a price per hour.
+Doulas tend to be self-employed and offer services to people in their local area, charging by the hour.